Caboose SLSF 1414

 renapper (Richard Napper RIP 3/8/2013) Passed away March 8, 2013

-I was refering to that fact that the old cabooses were renumbered by adding a 1 before there three digit number, and the old steel cabooses were the ones Frisco bought from the ATSF, I think they were CE2's.
+I was referring to that fact that the old cabooses were renumbered by adding a 1 before there three digit number.

 9. FriscoFriend (Bob Hoover RIP 4/12/2018)